 Natural Sources of Nitrogen for Your Garden

-Recently, the leaves of my beautiful geranium plants started to look a lot less beautiful.
+Recently, the leaves of my beautiful geraniums started to look a lot less beautiful.
 In fact they were downright yellow at the edges.
-With the dry spell we’ve been having, the “off” color definitely was not due to overwatering.
-When I searched the Net, it seemed the problem with my posies might be lack of nitrogen.
+With the dry spell we’ve been having, the “off” color definitely wasn't due to overwatering.
+A Google search showed that the problem with my posies was probably lack of nitrogen.
 This mineral is one of the most important nutrients for plants, necessary to their production of proteins, amino acids and DNA.

 So I called the savviest gardening expert I know – my mother – for advice on how to naturally supplement my geraniums’ diet and give them the nitrogen they crave.
 Her immediate response: “Coffee grounds.”

 Mom was right.
 No-cost and readily available, coffee grounds are an excellent way to add nitrogen to your garden.
-In the process of decomposition, the leaftovers from your morning cup of java give off nitrogen, together with phosphorus and potassium.
-Mix the grounds gently into your soil, or add them to the compost pile.
-In the latter case, make sure that they are fairly dry so they don’t interfere with the aerobic quality of your heap.
-Although coffee beans are naturally acidic, the brewing process neutralizes their acid content to an insignificant figure.
+In the process of decomposition, the leftovers from your morning cup of java give off nitrogen, phosphorus, and potassium.
+Mix the grounds gently into your soil, or add to the compost.
+In the latter case, make sure grounds are fairly dry so they don’t interfere with the aerobic quality of your pile.
+Though coffee beans are naturally acidic, the brewing process basically neutralizes the acid content.

 Speaking of composting, it’s a great way to reduce landfills and replenish the earth.
-However, the typical mix of compostable materials may not contain enough nitrogen for nitrogen-loving crops like tomatoes, spinach, cabbage, corn and potatoes.
-High protein substances and fresh greens are best for boosting the nitrogen level of compost.
-Some examples are:
+However, the typical mix of compostable materials may not satisfy the needs of nitrogen-loving crops like tomatoes, spinach, cabbage, corn, and potatoes.
+High-protein substances and fresh greens are best for boosting the compost's nitrogen level.
+Examples are:

 - meal ground from cottonseed or soy

 - fresh lawn clippings (free of toxic herbicide and pesticide)

 - fresh fruit and vegetable scraps.